 Bud Kasper: Too much.
 I’ve never gone through and done an absolute calculation on different brackets versus Roth distributions to see where the line of demarcation is.
 I know it’s going to favor the Roth.
 I just would be interested to know how the calculations would work out.

-Dean Barber: Right?
-And so I’m in the same boat.
+I’m in the same boat.
 But if you think that your income will decline, some people have big pensions and things like that.

 It All Boils Down to Your Goals